fteodoro803/melbourne-pt-widget/README.md

        1. ![tram_sample_screen.jpg](images%2Ftram_sample_screen.jpg)
     2. Small Widget (saving a tram)
        1. just one of the above
-- Get functionality to work on all public transport
-- Setup Screens
-  - Home Address
-  - Destination Address
-- What if 2+ forms of PTV are needed to get to a destination?
 - Figure out Disruption and their IDs
   - Particularly in Disruptions
 - Calendar Integration
   - ex: I want to take a tram to get to X Location, to arrive at Y time.
 Add a Notification/Calendar Alert for when they should leave
-- Flow:
-  - Select location
-  - Get stops (and transport options) from a Location
-    - Select Stop (stop contains tram numbers, name)
-  - Choose Direction of Travel
-  - Final Selection
 - API Calls / Data Collection
   - Stops within Distance --> route (id, name, number, type)
     - Get unique PTV Numbers (Tram Numbers, Train, Etc)